fenago/next-level-python-big-data/bigdata-with-pyspark/lab_3.md

 by bringing [data\_in\_memory].
 This is a great illustration of the power of PySpark.

-We originally took a sample of 10,000 data points, and it crashed the machine.
-So here, we will take these ten data points to see if it contains the word [normal].

-We can see that the calculation is completed in the previous code block, and it took longer and used more memory than if we were doing it in PySpark.
-And that\'s why we use Spark, because Spark allows us to parallelize any big datasets and operate it on it using a parallel fashion, which means that we can do more with less memory and with less time.
-In the next section, we\'re going to talk about splitting datasets and creating new combinations with set operations.

 Splitting datasets and creating some new combinations
 =====================================================